tux2603/recipes/recipes/main_dishes/beefBuns.md

 - cover the assembled beef buns and let them rise for another 45 to 60 minutes.
 - bake the beef buns for 15-20 minutes or until golden brown, switching and rotating the trays halfway through.
 - let sit for 15 minutes before eating

+-_note:_ 1/2 head small cabbage should yield about 4 cups of shredded cabbage